sophiehicks1/workflow.vim/README.md

 The following features aren't working yet, but will any luck I'll add them soon.

-- Autocompletion for all Ex commands
+- Autocompletion for all ex commands
 - On open commands, that run when a new buffer is opened
+- Workflow specific ex commands for use inside a buffer opened using a workflow command